AdobeDocs/experience-manager-65.en/help/sites-developing/tools.md

 **Selenium**

 Selenium is used for function testing in a browser with one user per activity.
-It records testing steps (clicks) as either HTML tables or Java classes.
+It records testing steps (clicks) as either HTML tables or Java&trade; classes.

-For more information see [https://www.seleniumhq.org/](https://www.seleniumhq.org/).
+For more information, see [https://www.selenium.dev/](https://www.selenium.dev/).

 **JMeter**

-JMeter is used to track requests and can be used for functional, performance and stress tests.
+JMeter is used to track requests and can be used for functional, performance, and stress tests.

-For more information see [https://jakarta.apache.org/jmeter/](https://jakarta.apache.org/jmeter).
+For more information, see [https://jmeter.apache.org/](https://jmeter.apache.org/).

 There are also many proprietary tools for automating tests and managing test plans.